 The role of the PaTTAN consultants and the IU TaCs is based on collaboration, since IU TaCs are the first resource available to LEAs.
-If an LEA is in need of technical assistance, it first contacts the local IU for support.
+When an LEA needs technical assistance, its first contact is the local IU for support.
 The system is designed to ensure that IU and PaTTAN consultants will pool their expertise in order to meet the needs of LEAs.
-In some instances, the PaTTAN staff work directly with the LEA if it is determined this is the most effective and efficient way to assist a given school.
+In some instances, the PaTTAN staff work directly with the LEA if it is determined this is the most effective and efficient way to assist a given LEA.

 Under IDEA, there are two major components that the BSE relies on PaTTAN offices to provide information and resources around technical assistance.
 The first component is the IDEA grant application.
-The federal government has identified priority areas for professional development and federal reporting, including secondary transition, low incidence disabilities, assistive technology, literacy, statewide assessments, Multi- Tiered Systems of Support, and behavior.
+The federal government has identified priority areas for professional development and federal reporting, including secondary transition, low incidence disabilities, assistive technology, literacy, statewide assessments, Multi-Tiered System of Support, and behavior.
 BSE reports annually to the federal government indicating the resources that will be allocated for each of these initiatives.
 PaTTAN assists with data collection and outcome analyses associated with each initiative and in partnership with IUs as per grant requirements.